 What are the Types of Packaging?

-Packaging can be categorized into three types based on function such as primary, secondary, and tertiary packaging.
+Packaging can be categorized into three types based on function, such as primary, secondary, and tertiary packaging.

 What are Primary, Secondary, and Tertiary Packaging?